Icon of a document with a circular chart and three lines of text.

 Accessibility Design

-With guidance from the Digital Accessibility team at NYU, I created an accessible PDF of the Year-in-Review on Adobe InDesign, in compliance with WCAG and ADA standards, for audiences with visual impairments.
+With guidance from the Digital Accessibility team at NYU, I created an accessible PDF of the year-in-review on Adobe InDesign, in compliance with WCAG and ADA standards, for audiences with visual impairments.
 This stage of the design process ensured inclusive, accessible access to essential content.

 The following elements were key to passing the accessibility test: